jakechen1/AIMED/README.md

 Currently, we do not have formal contribution guidelines.
 If you are interested in contributing, please contact the lab principal investigator.

 ### Contact Information
 For questions about specific projects, please refer to any contact information within that project's documentation.
-For general inquiries about the AIMED Lab, please contact: [Placeholder for Lab Contact Email or PI Information].
+For general inquiries about the AIMED Lab, please contact: Prof. Jake Chen, jakechen@uab.edu.

 ### Citation Information
-If you use any of the software, tools, or datasets from this repository in your research, please cite the relevant publications.
-Placeholder: [Details on how to cite the work will be provided here.
-Please check individual project directories for specific citation instructions.]
+If you use any of the software, tools, or datasets from this repository in your research, please cite the relevant publications in the respective repository.